 However, it’s not about becoming a circus act.
 Don’t do too many soccer moves or soccer tricks.
 There’s a time and a place for the move or trick – like in the attacking third of the field and when there’s little risk of a counter attack.
 For instance, you don’t want to attempt a nutmeg in your defensive third.
 If you don’t pull it off, then the other team might win the ball and get a shot off and score.

 Take Cristiano Ronaldo for instance, when he first started playing for Manchester United there was some worry that he was full of too many soccer tricks and didn’t play enough simple one and two touch soccer, but that changed rather quickly.
 Ronaldo learned to do the soccer tricks and moves, all those step overs, at the right moments in the game.
 Ronaldo learned to play smart soccer when it was called for.
 And, to top it all off, he started smashing in goals, which is really all that matters.

 Soccer tricks also help build your own self-confidence and creativity and lead to other soccer moves or tricks.
-I’m all for doing something that some say you won’t use in a game, not excessively, as you want to be a soccer player and not a juggler, but working on skills that test and challenge you.
+I’m all for doing something that some say you won’t use in a game, just not excessively, as you want to be a soccer player and not a juggler, but it’s good to work on skills that test and challenge you.